ClickHouse/ClickHouse/docs/en/operations/table_engines/log_family.md

-# The Family of Log Engines
+#Log Engine Family

-These engines developed for scenarios when you need to write many tables with the small amount of data (less than 1 million rows).
+These engines were developed for scenarios when you need to write many tables with the small amount of data (less than 1 million rows).

 Engines of the family: